DavidArabuli/DavidArabuli/README.md

 ## Hi there 👋

 :desktop_computer: : Web Developer

-:bulb: : Languages : PHP, JavaScript
+:bulb: : Languages : PHP, JavaScript\TypeScript
 <!--
 **DavidArabuli/DavidArabuli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.